DLXPlugins/highlight-and-share/readme.txt

 1. Search Highlight and Share in the plugin's screen.
 2. Install and activate.

+> <a href="https://has.dlxplugins.com/">In-depth Documentation</a> - Please check out our thorough documentation ❤️️

 == Frequently Asked Questions ==

 = Can I share text using Signal? =